-- Two target delivery services are created in Traffic Ops.
-They must both be HTTP delivery services part of the same CDN.
+- Two target Delivery Services are created in Traffic Ops.
+They must both be HTTP Delivery Services part of the same CDN.

-- Target delivery services are assigned to the steering delivery service using Traffic Ops.
+- Target Delivery Services are assigned to the Steering Delivery Service using Traffic Portal.

 - A user with the role of Steering is created.

-- If desired, the steering user can create filters for the target delivery services.
+- If desired, the Steering user can create filters for the target Delivery Services.

-- Generate private keys for the delivery service using a wildcard domain such as
+- Generate private keys for the Delivery Service using a wildcard domain such as

 - Obtain and import signed certificate chain

-- Traffic Router will only redirect (send a 302) to clients communicating with a secure connection, all other clients will receive a
+302 Foundresponse) to clients communicating with a secure connection, all other clients will receive a

 - Traffic Router will redirect both secure and non-secure clients

-If you have https delivery services in your CDN, Traffic Router will not accept any connections until it is able to fetch certificates from Traffic Ops and load them into memory.
-Traffic Router does not persist certificates to the java keystore or anywhere else.
+If you have HTTPS Delivery Services in your CDN, Traffic Router will not accept any connections until it is able to fetch certificates from Traffic Ops and load them into memory.
+Traffic Router does not persist certificates to the Java Keystore or anywhere else.